RoshniRanaDS27/NASA_Web_Scraping_For_Mars_BeautifulSoup/README.md

 Here’s an explanation of the column headings:
 #
->id:   the identification number of a single transmission from the Curiosity rover
+>id: 'the identification number of a single transmission from the Curiosity rover'
->terrestrial_date:   the date on Earth
+>terrestrial_date: 'the date on Earth'
->sol: the number of elapsed sols (Martian days) since Curiosity landed on Mars
+>sol: 'the number of elapsed sols (Martian days) since Curiosity landed on Mars'
->ls: the solar longitude
+>ls: 'the solar longitude'
->month: the Martian month
+>month: 'the Martian month'
->min_temp: the minimum temperature, in Celsius, of a single Martian day (sol)
+>min_temp: 'the minimum temperature, in Celsius, of a single Martian day (sol)'
->pressure: The atmospheric pressure at Curiosity's location
+>pressure: 'The atmospheric pressure at Curiosity's location'
 #
 Examined the data types that were currently associated with each column.
 Necessarily, casted (or converted) the data to the appropriate datetime, int, or float data types.